Freedeck/Susdeck/README.md

 ## Ok, back to normal

-There are preloaded keys, for example `Shooting` will make CoD shooting sounds play through your computer and your VB-Cable.
+There are no preloaded keys, for example `Shooting` will make CoD shooting sounds play through your default output device and your VB-Cable.

 ## How do I make my own sounds/macros?